 - CPE completion window.

-- Some state boards are extending the window for CPE completion, either for all licensees or upon request and an attestation of COVID-19 related hardship.
-Examples: Delaware, Mississippi (for compliance years ended June 30, 2020 and June 30, 2021).
+- Generally, state boards are extending the window for CPE completion, either for all licensees or upon request and an attestation of COVID-19 related hardship.
+Examples: Delaware, Mississippi, Kansas, Minnesota.

 - Exam delivery

-- Prometric’s updates: State boards have published updates, or reached out to candidates directly, to inform them of the delays in the delivery of the CPA examination, and educated them on board/NASBA procedures for delayed delivery of the examination, including NTSs due to expire beginning April 1 being extended through December 31st.
+- Prometric’s updates: State boards have published updates, or reached out to candidates directly, regarding extensions of NTSs due to expire beginning April 1 being extended through December 31st.
 Examples: Alabama, Ohio.

 - Distance learning: Some state boards are making changes to coursework requirements in light of university closures/moves to online instruction due to COVID-19.